wp-plugins/nextgen-tinymce-description/readme.txt

 = It was broken for a long time, is it working now? =

-Thanks to Giorgio Martello now is working!
+Thanks to Berend Dekens now is working!

 == Screenshots ==